OpenVPN/openvpn/doc/t_server_null.rst

 enable this client instance add it to the test list::

   TEST_RUN_LIST="1 2 5 9"

+Client ping tests that use ovpnlwip can be added similarly:

+  TEST_NAME_9L="t_server_null_client.sh-openvpn_current_udp_custom_lwip"
+  SHOULD_PASS_9L="yes"
+  CLIENT_EXEC_9L="${CLIENT_EXEC}"
+  CLIENT_CONF_9L="${CLIENT_CONF_BASE_LWIP} --remote 127.0.0.1 1194 udp --proto udp"

+Note that all ovpnlwip test names need to include a "_lwip" suffix: without it ping tests won't get activated.
+Also note that the *tests* directory needs to have the lwipovpn executable or ovpnlwip tests will get skipped.
+The ovpnlwip ping tests get the IP addresses to ping from the \*.ips files created by the lwip_client_up.sh script --up script.

 Stress-testing the --dev null test suite
 ----------------------------------------